vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 `AssertionError` indicates test failure.
 Note that we haven't actually used `pytest` yet.
-The file containing our first test is just a regular python script[^1].
+The file containing our first test is just a regular python script.

+!!! note
-[^1]: Non-trivial apps will have many tests organized in multiple functions or classes.
+    Non-trivial apps will have many tests organized in multiple functions or classes.
 That's when we need to use a "test runner" -- a command that discovers and runs all the tests, and then reports which ones have passed or failed.

 Now, let's create a basic flask app: